icgc-dcc/dcc-docs/docs/cloud/repositories.md

 ### dbGaP
 One of the widely used access control system is [database of Genotypes and Phenotypes Authorized Access program](https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=login). _dbGaP requires an eRA account to log in and register.
 If you need to register your organization you will need your organization's signing offical to participate in the registration process._

-If you encounter difficulties, [the dbGaP help desk](https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=email&filter=from&from=login) is available.
+If you encounter difficulties, the [dbGaP help desk](https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=email&filter=from&from=login) is available.

-## Architecture types used by multiple repositories
+## Repository Types

 ### GNOS

-GNOS is a commonly used commercially available genomic data database.
-The Pancancer Analysis of Whole Genomes study is an international research project which uses the GNOS software to host there data.
-Data from this project is stored on multiple smaller repositories around the world.
-Each of these repositories uses the same architecture and download client, but have their own data access controller and are not synchronized.
+[GNOS](https://annaisystems.zendesk.com/hc/en-us/sections/200575407-GNOS-and-GeneTorrent) is a commonly used commercially available genomic data database.
+[The Pancancer Analysis of Whole Genomes](https://dcc.icgc.org/pcawg) (PCAWG) study is an international research project which uses the GNOS software to host published data.
+Due to the volume of data, files from this initiative are stored on multiple smaller repositories around the world.
+Each of these repositories uses the same architecture and download client, but have their own data access controls which are not synchronized.

 _GNOS is currently being phased out by the ICGC in favour of newer systems._